-A variety of diseases can attack azaleas, including canker, leaf spot, rust, and powdery mildew.
+Various diseases can attack azaleas, including canker, leaf spot, rust, and powdery mildew.
 Often these are merely cosmetic and not life-threatening, though they can be treated with fungicides.
 But there are also very serious root rot fungal diseases, such as Phytophthora root rot, that cause leaf wilting, stem dieback, and eventual death of the shrub.
-Root rot diseases occur most often in dense, wet, poorly drained soils, but if your landscape is host to these fungi you may be unable to grow some azalea cultivars.
+Root rot diseases occur most often in dense, wet, poorly drained soils, but if your landscape is host to these fungi, you may be unable to grow some azalea cultivars.
 Look for varieties known to be resistant to common fungal diseases—or choose a different type of shrub altogether.

-How to Get Azalea to Bloom
+How to Get Azaleas to Bloom

 - Too much nitrogen is causing the shrub to add vigorous green growth but at the expense of flowers.
 If you feed your shrubs, use a balanced 5-5-5 or 15-15-15 fertilizer.
 Or, use an acidifying fertilizer designed for these plants, such as Miracid.

 - Too little sun can cause azaleas to withhold blooms.
-These plants generally perform best in dappled shade, but with some direct sunlight in the morning.
+These plants generally perform best in dappled shade but with some direct sunlight in the morning.

 - Root-bound plants may refuse to bloom.
 This is most likely to occur with potted azaleas, but if a container-grown plant is root-bound when you plant it, it may not bloom.
 When planting, always examine the root ball, and tease apart or slice through the roots if they are tightly wound around the inside of the container.

-- Improper deadheading or pruning can cut off the early forming flower buds.
+- Improper deadheading or pruning can cut off the early-forming flower buds.
 If deadheading, take care to remove only the dead petals.